YongliHe23/SequenceExamples-GE/pge2/spiral/README.md

 ## Issues, troubleshooting

-* Auto prescan fails for pge2 when Nint = 8, reason is unknown.
+* Auto prescan fails when Nint >= 8, reason is unknown.